Chapter 22. Spring.NET Web Framework

 </system.web>

-Please note that this snippet of standard ASP.NET configuration is only required to be present in the root directory of each Spring.Web web application (i.e. in the web.config file present in the top level virtual directory of an ASP.NET web application).
+This snippet of standard ASP.NET configuration is only required in the root directory of each Spring.Web web application (that is, in the Web.config file present in the top level virtual directory of an ASP.NET web application).

-The above XML configuration snippet will direct the ASP.NET infrastructure to use Spring.NET's page factory, which will in turn create instances of the appropriate .aspx Page, (possibly) inject dependencies into said Page (as required), and then forward the handling of the request to said Page.
+The above XML configuration snippet directs the ASP.NET infrastructure to use Spring.NET's page factory, which in turn creates instances of the appropriate .aspx Page, possibly injects dependencies into that Page (as required), and then forwards the handling of the request to the Page.

-After the Spring.Web page factory is configured, you will also need to define a root application context by adding a Spring.NET configuration section to that same web.config file.
-The final configuration file should look a little like this (your exact configuration will no doubt vary in particulars)...
+After the Spring.Web page factory is configured, you also need to define a root application context by adding a Spring.NET configuration section to that same Web.config file.
+The final configuration file should resemble the following; your exact configuration may vary in particulars.

 <?xml version="1.0" encoding="utf-8"?>